uk-gov-mirror/ministryofjustice.c100-application/README.md

 [![CircleCI](https://circleci.com/gh/ministryofjustice/c100-application.svg?style=svg)](https://circleci.com/gh/ministryofjustice/c100-application)

-Work in progress: This is a Rails application to enable citizens to complete the C100 form.
+This is a Rails application to enable citizens to complete the C100 form.
 It is based on software patterns developed for the [Appeal to the Tax Tribunal][taxtribs] application.

-## Heroku demo.
+## Heroku demo environment (soon K8s cluster)

-There is a demo app. running on Heroku at [this url][heroku-staging]
+There is a demo app running on Heroku at [this url][heroku-staging]

-The demo. app. uses http basic auth. to restrict access.
+The demo app uses http basic auth to restrict access.
 The username and password should be available from the MoJ Rattic server, in the Family Justice group.

+**This environment is due to be deprecated / decommissioned** and superseded by another demo environment in the new Cloud Platforms K8s cluster, [at this url][k8s-staging]

 ## Getting Started